pascaldekloe/zuri/README.md

 ## Standard Compliance

+ * “URI Generic Syntax” RFC 3986, previously RFC 2396
  * “Uniform Resource Locators (URL)” RFC 1738
- * “URI Generic Syntax” RFC 2396
- * “IPv6 Literal Addresses in URL's” RFC 2732
- * “URI Generic Syntax” RFC 3986
  * “IPv6 Zone IDs in URIs” RFC 6874
+ * “URN Syntax” RFC 2141

+“Uniform Resource Names (URNs)” RFC 8141 is omitted on purpose.
+The publication introduces an odd query syntax with many constraints and no explaination of its inted nor use.
+The subtile incompatibilites with both more restrictive rules as well as more permissive rules are simply not worthy.